anagonousourou/dsl-arduino-ml/arduinoml/intern/README.md

 ## Prerequisites

 The `pom.xml` file models this project as a Maven one.
 It reliez on the `kernel-jvm` dependency, which must be installed (as in `mvn install`) before compiling this project.
-The code also uses lambda-expressions, ans thus requires Java 8.
+The code also uses lambda-expressions, and thus requires Java 8.

 To run the code, considering the kernel available in the local maven repository: